So You Want To Host An EC Meeting

 We provide a spreadsheet to coordinate hospitality needs, event locations, addresses, etc. Once we are about 3 months out, you will receive a link to a spreadsheet for the meeting in your Valley.

-Getting head count has been challenging as we can’t necessarily tell who will be traveling in for any given meeting but we are working on solutions to at least be able to get a better ball park.
+Getting headcount has been challenging in the past as we couldn’t necessarily tell who will be traveling in for any given meeting but we have implemented a registration system going forward.

-We recommend reaching out to all of your neighboring local bodies to try to get regional headcount.
+We recommend contacting all of your neighboring local bodies to encourage attendance.

 We are very grateful to our hosts and want to make sure we’re not putting too much strain on your hospitality.
 If there is anything you would like or that you need from the College, please let us know.